umbauschool/umbauschool.github.io/index.md

 ## studio kraków

 **Kraków, Poland** / Studio Kraków is a screen-printing workshop and poster exhibition.
-During this time, designers, architects, rappers, educators and artists regain creative confidence and recognize how Krakow, Poland has a rich history of utilizing posters as a vehicle for public conversation around the genuine needs and aspirations of society.
+During this time, designers, architects, rappers, educators and artists regain creative confidence as they encounter a rich history of using posters to advance the aspirations of society.

-**2020 summer session closed**

 <a class="btn" href="mailto:info@umbauschool.org?subject=Studio Krakow Inquiry">Request info</a>